dantewarhola/ShadowMsg/README.md

-# CipherChat
+# PhantomChat

 **End-to-end encrypted, ephemeral messaging.
 No accounts.
 No logs.
 No traces.**

 ---

-## What is CipherChat?
+## What is PhantomChat?

-CipherChat is a browser-based secure messaging platform built for private, real-time conversations.
+PhantomChat is a browser-based secure messaging platform built for private, real-time conversations.
 Every message is encrypted on your device before it leaves.
 The server never sees your plaintext.
 When a room is gone, the messages are gone with it.

 ---